VOTED THE BEST PLACE TO TAKE AN ART CLASS BY THE PRESS BANNER!

 The popular SCMAC AAS program was the subject of a front page article “After School Arts Enrich Students” in the Press-Banner newspaper.
 Interviewing SLVMS Principal Shannon Calden, Press-Banner reporter Patricia Sousa wrote:

 The After School Art program has been welcomed by schools with open arms, allowing students to participate in all aspects of art.
 “Parents have been excited about the opportunity for their kids to be involved in art,” said SLVMS Principal Shannon Calden.

 Click below to register for awesome art classes!

-	The Gloria Seneres Memorial Fund directly supports our Art After School programs.
-Help make art happen in our schools by sending a check to Art After School, Santa Cruz Mountains Art Center, 9341 Mill St. Ben Lomond, CA 95005 or DONATE online today.
+We have established a Gloria Seneres Memorial Fund which directly supports our Youth Art Programs.
+DONATE online today or send a check to the Santa Cruz Mountains Art Center, 9341 Mill St. Ben Lomond, CA 95005.
 All contributions are tax-deductible.